This publication is best viewed as a PDF.

 Marketing is simply a means of publicizing your program’s name and services.
 Its purpose is to help your target audiences understand the value of the program so they can participate.
 It can also have other benefits such as increasing funding and community support.

-Marketing to underrepresented audiences is especially important.
+Marketing to hard-to-reach audiences is especially important.
 Such audiences may not have had a prior history with Extension or may not be familiar with the program name or the services offered.
 The task of building relationships and trust with new audiences can be enhanced with a targeted, thoughtful marketing program.

 It’s critical to understand social and cultural differences when designing a marketing plan.
 Messages need to appeal to the specific culture, norms, values, and interests of your target audience.